-Isotretinoin is a medication used to treat severe acne that has not responded to other treatments and is scarring or impacting on a person’s wellbeing.
-Isotretinoin is one of a group of drugs called retinoids which are related to vitamin A.
+Isotretinoin is a medication used to treat acne that has not responded to other conventional treatments and is scarring or impacting a person’s physical, social and emotional wellbeing.
+Isotretinoin is one of a group of drugs called retinoids which are related to vitamin A. Only a specialist dermatologist can prescribe isotretinoin, except in Western Australia.

 Isotretinoin improves acne by: